Actualité et Droit International

 conservation, riparian management, agriculture, etc), the approaches

-outlined here are also useful for those working in a diverse range
+outlined here are also useful for those working in a diverse range of

 development areas such as urban planning, rural development, health,